top of page

 Waking Up with the Word

 Waking Up with the Word is a long running bible study for men.
-Two Tuesdays a month it meets by ZOOM and two Tuesdays it meets in-person on the Westminster Hall Patio.
+Two Tuesdays a month it meets by Zoom and two Tuesdays it meets in-person on the Westminster Hall Patio.
 The group uses an ancient bible study process called Lectio Divina.
 We look at the passage that will be preached on the upcoming Sunday.
 The study revolves around three questions:

 What is a word or phrase that stands out to you?